 Drive to Arcos de la Frontera and visit the 15th century Castillo de Arcos.
 After lunch, drive along the countryside to El Puerto de Santa María and you can visit the Osborne sherry Bodega – Bodega de Mora.
 As an alternative, you can take ferry across the bay to Cádiz.
 Stroll around this ancient walled city, founded three thousand years ago by the Phoenicians.
 Some of the freshest fish you will ever enjoy.
 El Faro restaurant is an institution, and there are many impromptu restaurants grilling the day’s catch.

 Day 3 - Sherry Towns

-One of my favorites Bodegas is the Pedro Romero Bodega in Sanlúcar de Barrameda, which also has marvelous barrels of sherry vinegar.
+One of my favorite bodegas is the Pedro Romero Bodega in Sanlúcar de Barrameda, which also has marvelous barrels of sherry vinegar.
 To get there from Carmona, take A-4 exit 44 at Las Cabezas de San Juan following on to Rt A-471 via the flamenco towns of Lebrija and Trebujena.
 In neighboring Jerez de la Frontera you might also enjoy González Byass bodega, makers of Tio Pepe.
-My favorite boutique bodega is the Bodega Gutiérrez Colosía located by the ferry slip in El Puerto de Santa María.
+My favorite boutique bodega is Gutiérrez Colosía located by the ferry slip in El Puerto de Santa María.
 Our warm and gracious friends, Carmen and Juan Carlos, are dedicated creators of the finest boutique sherries.